hawaii-desktop/greenisland/README.md

 * Minimal desktop compositor and shell
 * Qt-style API for Wayland clients

+A QtWaylandCompositor API copy is available here and it's built as one of the Green Island libraries until the upstream code will be stable, feature complete and available on some distributions (Fedora and ArchLinux are the main targets here because they are pretty up to date).
+Relying on an always changing API that is not available on distros made the development harder in the past, to overcome this issue it has been decided to ship a copy here until the requirements listed above are not met.
+Once the time will come we'll remove the copy here and just link to the official library.

 The server-side API extends QtWaylandCompositor with additional features needed by any real world Wayland compositor.